rupachowrasia/nodejs-sonarcloud-setup-with-github-action/README.md

 - Add GitHub Action Workflow (.github/workflows/sonarcloud.yml): code is provided in the Repo.

 ## ⚡ Custom Quality Gates
-- In SonarQube UI → Administration → Quality Gates → create your own rules, like:
+- In SonarCloud UI → Go to your project → Administration → Quality Gates → create your own rules, like:
     - Coverage > 80%
     - 0 Bugs
     - 0 Critical Security Hotspots